stevetoddy/API_Assignment/README.md

 ---

-## */books/fiction*
+## */books/fiction/\<string:is_fiction\>*

 ### Description
-- Return all book entities classed as Fiction.
+- Return all book entities classed as Fiction or Non Fiction depending on aurgument sent.
-- This endpoint will return every book entity with the book ID, title, a nested list of attributes of the author with the author ID, author first name and author last name, a nested attribute of the category with the category ID and category name.
-It will show if the book is fiction or not and the in store inventory number.
+- This endpoint will return every book entity that is either Fiction or Non Fiction with the book ID, title, a nested list of attributes of the author with the author ID, author first name and author last name, a nested attribute of the category with the category ID and category name.
+It will show the books in store inventory number.
 Lastly, it will return a nested list of attributes of any comments made about the book, including the attributes comment ID, comment body, and a further nested attribute of the user that made the comment with the users ID, user first_name and user Last_name.

 ### Authorisation and Authentication:
  - Authentication required through JWT Bearer Token